marvinody/fumology/content/posts/buying-faq/index.md

 For **official** fumos, you can see Gift's archive of their [Touhou plushes](https://www.gift-gift.jp/nui/toho.html), and their [general plush lines](https://www.gift-gift.jp/nui/).
 For a wider list of plushes, you are encouraged to used [MyFigureCollection](https://myfigurecollection.net/) since it has a much larger collection from various creators.
 If a plush isn't listed on these sites, there's a chance for it to be a custom created plush by a fan, or a bootleg company that's shifting designs.

 ### How often do fumos get announced or released?
-New fumos are announced usually twice a year, roughly in spring and autumn.
+New fumos are generally announced twice a year at Reitaisai.
 After that it takes an indeterminant amount of time to be actually available to be purchased on Amiami and further time to be shipped out.
 Good luck!

+### What is Reitaisai?
+Think Comicon but for Touhou.
+It happens twice a year in Spring & Autumn, and the [Touhou Wiki](https://en.touhouwiki.net/wiki/Reitaisai) has a collection

 ### When will a fumo of this character be on sale?
 For regular fumos: